Passeridae – Old World Sparrows

 Generally, sparrows are small, plump, brown-grey birds with short tails and stubby, powerful beaks.
 The differences between sparrow species can be subtle.
 Members of this family range in size from the Chestnut Sparrow Passer eminibey, at 11.4 centimetres and 13.4 grams, to the Parrot-billed Sparrow Passer gongonensis, at 18 centimetres and 42 grams.
 Sparrows are physically similar to other seed-eating birds, such as finches, but have a vestigial dorsal outer primary feather and an extra bone in the tongue.
 This bone, the preglossale, helps stiffen the tongue when holding seeds.
 Other adaptations towards eating seeds are specialised bills and elongated and specialised alimentary canals.

-Sparrows are generally social birds, with many species breeding in loose colonies and most species occurring in flocks during the non-breeding season.
 The Great Sparrow is an exception, breeding in solitary pairs and remaining only in small family groups in the non-breeding season.
 Most sparrows form large roosting aggregations in the non-breeding seasons that contain only a single species (in contrast to multi-species flocks that might gather for foraging).
 Sites are chosen for cover and include trees, thick bushes and reed beds.
-The assemblages can be quite large with up to 10,000 house sparrows counted in one roost in Egypt.
+The assemblages can be quite large with up to 10,000 House Sparrows counted in one roost in Egypt.

 The sparrows are some of the few passerine birds that engage in dust bathing.
 Sparrows will first scratch a hole in the ground with their feet, then lie in it and fling dirt or sand over their bodies with flicks of their wings.
 They will also bathe in water, or in dry or melting snow.
 Water bathing is similar to dust bathing, with the sparrow standing in shallow water and flicking water over its back with its wings, also ducking its head under the water.
-Both activities are social, with up to a hundred birds participating at once, and is followed by preening and sometimes group singing
+Both activities are social, with up to a hundred birds participating at once, and is followed by preening and sometimes group singing.

 Cinnamon Ibon Hypocryptadius cinnamomeus